 - Mien Tay bus station: No.395 Kinh Duong Vuong street, An Lac Ward, Binh Tan district: From here, passengers can find lots of buses to get to Mekong Delta provinces such as Kien Giang, An Giang, Bac Lieu, Vinh Long, Tien Giang, Tra Vinh, Soc Trang, Dong Thap, Ca Mau.

-IV - Ho Chi Minh city facts & guide
+IV - Ho Chi Minh city facts & travel guide

 1 - A brief history